codesheepnl/stencil-money-input/readme.md

 ## Other details

-I opted to use the `@stencil/sass` package to make life with CSS easier, and added the Roboto font.
+I opted to use the `@stencil/sass` package to make life with CSS easier, made use of CSS variables, and added the Roboto font.
 I also added ESLint and Prettier to this project to make the life of developers easier.
 They can both be run via package scripts.
 Furthermore, I made use of TSconfig paths to make imports easier and prettier.

 I didn't have the time left to make more tests like I wanted to.
 However, I did test the most important things on the money input field.
 If I had more time left, I would have tested the integration of the form and field together with a schema passed from above (e.g. layout component in this example).
 Also there is one console error from puppeteer in the tests which I didn't have time to fully check.
 It doesn't fail the test, so just ignore that for the demo.

 I also checked the page for accessibility and it passes the test from Axe-Devtools.
-Specificially I paid some attention to the money input here, for example the label that is put on top is referred to by the two inputs via an `aria-laballedby` attribute.
+Specificially I paid some attention to the money input here, for example the label that is put on top is referred to by the two inputs via an `aria-labelledby` attribute.
 Otherwise, we'd need two labels or do some trickery like hiding them from view.

 The project is not perfect by any means.
 But I think it showcases my potential, skills and coding style pretty well.